neumino/neumino.github.io/movies.md

-### The Nun
+### The Predator
-*Released on 2018-09-05, vote average 6*
+*Released on 2018-09-13, vote average 5.2*

-When a young nun at a cloistered abbey in Romania takes her own life, a priest with a haunted past and a novitiate on the threshold of her final vows are sent by the Vatican to investigate.
-Together they uncover the order’s unholy secret.
-Risking not only their lives but their faith and their very souls, they confront a malevolent force in the form of the same demonic nun that first terrorized audiences in “The Conjuring 2,” as the abbey becomes a horrific battleground between the living and the damned.
+From the outer reaches of space to the small-town streets of suburbia, the hunt comes home.
+Now, the universe’s most lethal hunters are stronger, smarter and deadlier than ever before, having genetically upgraded themselves with DNA from other species.
+When a young boy accidentally triggers their return to Earth, only a ragtag crew of ex-soldiers and a disgruntled science teacher can prevent the end of the human race.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/pzD9zGcUNrw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/WaG1KZqrLvM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>